Buckingham Canal: Effect of the 2004 tsunami

 Dr. B. R. Rao further stressed on the extension of the Buckingham Canal up to Vedaranyam in order to protect the Tamil Nadu coast from the fury of tsunamis in future.
-The maximum magnitude M_{W} 8.5 may occur in future in Sumatra because of its continuous subduction activity.

-Cause of 2014 floods
+Cause of 2015 floods

 Buckingham canal drains water from south Chennai.
 A 2014 CAG report revealed that a diversion channel from Buckingham canal near Okkiyum Maduvu to the sea (drain project under JNNURM scheme) could have saved south Chennai from flooding.
 But the government dropped the 100 crore JNNURM scheme, which if completed, would have drained flood water at 3,500 cubic feet per second from southern neighborhoods.
 The 2014 CAG report said defective planning of flood control projects caused delay and increased cost, defeating the objective of the scheme.
 "The fact is that alleviation of inundation of flood water in Chennai city remains largely un-achieved," it said.

 Revamp of the canal

 Map of Chennai City showing the Buckingham Canal.
 The Canal runs perpendicular to Coovum and Adayar rivers.

 Revival of Buckingham Canal took shape by government's National Waterway 4 (NW-4) declaration in November 2008.
 Both North Buckingham (Peddaganjam, Ongole-Chennai) and south Buckingham (basin bridge, Chennai - Marakkanam) canal will be developed under the proposed National Waterway 4 by Inland Waterways Authority of India.
 Periodically, government of Tamil Nadu also takes up dredging and widening of the canal through Water Resources Department, Public Works Department (PWD).
 With the provisions of State-Center shared Jawaharlal Nehru National Urban Renewal Mission (JNNURM), PWD has started widening the South Buckingham Canal from Okkiyam Madu to Muttukadu for a stretch of 13.5 km About ₹1447.91 crore has been allocated under the JNNURM for integrated development of waterways and macro drainages like Buckingham canal, Otteri Nullah, Virugambakkam – Arumbakkam drain, Cooum and Adyar river.
 Despite the development, the central section of the canal running through the most congested areas of Chennai, a length of 7.1 km will remain unnavigable due to severe encroachments and construction of the Chennai Mass Rapid Transport System.

 On 22 January 2010, Government of Tamil Nadu has reconstituted the Adayar Poonga Trust as Chennai River Restoration Trust for restoration of Chennai rivers (Adayar river, Cooum river) including the Buckingham Canal.

 In 2011 improvements were being undertaken on the 13 km stretch between Okkiyam Madu and Muttukadu under the Jawaharlal Nehru National Urban Renewal Mission.
 The canal was being widened to 100 m and a U.S.A.-built dredge was being used to deepen the canal to 2.4 m.
 Also under this project, six small causeways across the canal would be reconstructed into single-lane bridges.